How To Overcome Three Obstacles To Journal Writing

 3. There are many journaling techniques available such as lists, and the unsent letter, but my favorite is the free write.
 With this technique, you simply write whatever comes to your mind.
 Freewriting allows you to access not only your conscious but also unconscious thoughts and feelings.
 You can even begin by writing on the page, 'I don't know what to write.' and see where it takes you.

-Journal writing is simple, flexible and can easily be customized to fit your lifestyle and your needs.
+Journal writing is simple, flexible, and can easily be customized to fit your lifestyle and your needs.
 It is also a practice that offers many benefits to every area of your life.
-In order to help more women learn about the power of journaling and how to incorporate it into their lives, I created the audio course Creating A Journal Writing Practice.
-Learn more about the course here.
+In order to help more women learn about the power of journaling and how to incorporate it into their lives, I created the monthly newsletter Journal Zine.
+Subscribe Here.